-Teresa Dillon, Artist & Researcher, University of the West of England
+Teresa Dillon, Artist & Researcher, Uni of the West of England

 Teresa Dillon is an artist and researcher who writes, performs and tells stories about technology, sound, urban governance and civic life.